Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-BasicSetup.md

 - **Deploy networking topology**:
   - For this scenario, select **Hub and spoke with Azure Firewall**.
   - **Address Space**: Provide the private IP Address Space to be assigned to the hub virtual network.
 Please make sure the address space provided does not overlap with neither the ones being used on-premises or those that you will be assigning to the virtual networks where your are deploying your workloads.
 See [Plan for IP Addressing](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-ip-addressing) for further recommendations.
-  - **Region for the first networking hub**: Select an Azure region where the hub virtual network will be created.
+  - **Region for the first networking hub**: **Select an Azure region where the hub virtual network will be created**.
 That is most usually the same Region you chose in the *Deployment location* tab but can be a different one if needed.

   ![networkTab-topology](./media/clip_image036b-1-singlesubscription.png)